luciopaiva/heapify/README.md

 Other features:

-- runs on browser and Node.js with support to ES6 modules
+- runs on browser and Node.js with ES5 and ES6 support
 - tiny code base (under 200 LoC)
-- no dependencies
+- no runtime dependencies
 - supports several types of priorities and keys

 ## How to install

-### Node.js

 ```sh
 npm i heapify